 More time.
 When you don’t reach for the wine on a Friday evening as soon as you walk in the door from a challenging week, you’ve gifted yourself a few more hours to do other stuff.
 For the first few weeks I was at a bit of a loss.
 Then I started tackling jobs I had been putting off (no gin o’clock for me anymore).
 It also meant more evening walks at sunset, spontaneous drives to the beach to go paddle-boarding or grabbing trainers for a run.
 And there’s no hangover to battle the following day either.

 You become the David Attenborough of the drinking environment.
 Sobriety provides a unique insight into human behaviour.
 You see people change before your very eyes.
-Lovely, well-adjusted humans descend into loud cackling maniacs or dry-hump someone else’s wife on the dance-floor in some sort of strange mating ritual.
+Lovely, well-adjusted humans descend into loud cackling maniacs or dry-hump someone else’s wife on the dance-floor.
 You’ll comfort the friend who started out flirty-giggly but ended up crying.
 You’ll robustly fend off leery beer monsters who are all octopus hands (FYI?
-You don’t have permission to touch me, you creep).
+You don’t have permission to touch me).
 You’ll observe mild-mannered mates gesticulate wildly about voting Leave/Remain.
 You’ll patiently listen to people confess their secrets or repeatedly say they love you.
 The joy?
 Knowing it won’t be you waking up wondering what the hell you said or did last night.